 Free Standing Additional Voluntary Contributions

-These are like in-house AVCs but are not linked to the LGPS in anyway.
+These are like in-house AVCs but are not linked to the LGPS in any way.
 With Free Standing Additional Voluntary Contributions, you choose a provider, usually an insurance company.
 You may want to consider the different charges, alternative investments and past performance when you do this.

 Personal or stakeholder pensions